 The Oratory Brass Band, Majorettes and Karate group were invited to celebrate Youth Day at Nkana Stadium.
 The march past was led by the Don Bosco Band.

 On the eve of when the new Pope would be chosen, the community gathered around the TV in waiting for the white smoke.
 There was a lot of jubilation when the white smoke was released and the Pope made his first appearance.
 After the Pope’s speech, the community knelt to receive the live Papal Blessing.
 The community later went to the chapel to pray for the new Pope.

 In the month of September, Fr.
 Leszek celebrated his Silver Jubilee since his arrival as a missionary in Zambia.
-On the 1st October on the occasion of the receiving of the new Pre-Novices Fr Leszek was sworn as a new Rector of Chingola Community.
+On 1st October on the occasion of the receiving of the new Pre-Novices, Fr Leszek was sworn in as the new Rector of Chingola Community.